<-- End Marfeel -->

 Walter’s controversial request came about on Sept.
 26. He asked for $3 million to purchase as part of the fiscal year 2026 budget request that will go before the Oklahoma Legislature.
 The funds allegedly come from payroll savings.
 He boasted about being “proud” that the state would be “the first state in the country to bring the Bible back to every classroom.”

 Paperback versions of the New King James Version are sold online for $2.99 each, 5% less than the cost of the Trump-endorsed Bible.
-Bible apps are also free of charge.
+Many Bible apps are also free.

-Walter appeared on conservative podcasts, radio shows, and TV stations as elected superintendent.
-He makes $60,000 a year under a contract with D.C.-based Vought Strategies, responsible for booking him for weekly national interviews.
+As elected superintendent, Walter appeared on conservative podcasts, radio shows, and TV stations.
+He makes $60,000 a year under a contract with D.C.-based Vought Strategies, which books him for weekly national interviews.

 Show comments